 Ace the compliance review and speed through to closing

-Remember, this program requires the pre-closing program compliance review.
+Remember, prior to closing, these programs require program compliance review.
 Ace this process by attending a training.
 CHFA has a variety of options for you and your team.
-To learn more about CHFA FirstStep, download the CHFA FirstStep flyer (PDF) and view this CHFA FirstStep training (PDF).
+To learn more about CHFA FirstStep and FirstGeneration, download the CHFA FirstStep and CHFA FirstGeneration flyer (PDF) and view this CHFA FirstStep training (PDF).
+Learn more about CHFA FirstGeneration

 Contact CHFA Home Finance